What's New in Xcode 9

 Faster and more versatile Find and replace.

-Fast scrolling for any sized file.
+Fast scrolling for files of any size.

 Direct manipulation of code structure such as tokens and blocks.

 Support for Markdown.

 One compiler for Swift 4 and Swift 3.
 You can compile Swift 4 and Swift 3 targets together in the same project.

 Improved migration experience that supports migrating only select targets to Swift 4.
 See, Migrate to Swift 4 @objc inference in Xcode Help.

 New in Xcode 9 – Parallel device testing.

 Target multiple apps in one UI test.

 Run tests using a specified language and region.